Bonita Wa Wa Calachaw Nuñez: Activism

 Mary Duggan was a staunch activist and feminist who was particularly involved in uplifting the rights of Native Americans, and she included Nuñez in her activism from a young age.
 Indeed, when Nuñez was eight or ten years old, using a statement that was prewritten by her adoptive mother, she addressed a Convention on Women's Rights on the topic of "the suffering of Indian women."
 In 1898, when Nuñez was ten years old, she also attended one of the first meetings of what would one day become the Indian revival movement of the twentieth century.

 As an adult, and beginning around World War I, Nuñez became active in the Pan-Indian Movement and fought for the rights of Native Americans to join the armed forces.
-This fight led to her close friendship with the Apache scholar, Dr. Carlos Montezuma.
+This fight led to her close friendship with the Apache scholar Carlos Montezuma.
 After this, she fought tirelessly for the rights of Native Americans.
 She often received letters from Native Americans from all over the country, and she would respond with letters of her own as well as money from her welfare checks to help them.